guenchi/loko/Documentation/roadmap.md

 * The `linux` target needs support for threads in order to utilize all cores in a system, and in order to work the same as the `loko` target on a multicore system.

+### Library philosophy

+Loko Scheme comes with a few libraries out of the box.
+This should mostly be kept to Loko-specific libraries and drivers, as well as inherently unportable implementations of SRFIs.

+Portable SRFI implementations should be contributed to chez-srfi so that they may benefit all R6RS implementations.

+Generally portable non-SRFI libraries should be packaged in [Akku](https://akkuscm.org/) so that they may benefit the wider Scheme community.
+That is also where you may find Loko's "batteries".